The-Academic-Observatory/observatory-platform/docs/tutorials/workflow/stream_class.md

 ```

 The StreamTelescope is another subclass of the Workflow class.
 This subclass can be used for 'stream' type telescopes.
 A 'stream' telescope is defined by the fact that there is one main table with data and this table is
  constantly kept up to date with a stream of data.
 The telescope has a start and end date (rather than just a release date) and these are based on when the previous DAG
  run was started (start) and on the current run date (end).
 The `get_release_info` method can be used to push these start and end dates as XCOMs.
 These XCOMs can then be pulled in the `make_release` method that always has to be implemented and used to create
  the release instance.

 Because there is one main table that is kept up to date, the first time the telescope runs is slightly different to any
  later runs.
 For the first release, all available data is downloaded and loaded into the BigQuery 'main' table from a file in the
  storage bucket using the `bq_append_new` method.
 In this first run, the data is not loaded into a separate partition.

 For any later releases, any new data since the last run as well as any updated/deleted data is loaded into a separate
  partition in the BigQuery 'partitions' table.
 Then, there are 2 tasks to replace the old data (from the partitions) with the new, updated data in the main table.
 These updates might not be done every DAG run, the update frequency is controlled by the stream telescope property
  `bq_merge_days`.
 The telescope keeps track of the number of days since the last merge, by checking when the relevant task had the last
  'success' state.

 When it is time to update the main table, a SQL merge query will find any rows in the main table that match the rows
  in the relevant table partitions and delete those matching rows from the main table.
 This is done with the `bq_delete_old` method.
 Next, all rows from the relevant table partitions are appended to the main table.
 This is done with the `bq_append_new` method.
-After these 2 tasks, any new rows are added to the main table and any old rows are updated in place.
+These two tasks together have added any new rows to the main table and updated any old rows in place.

 As an example, let's assume there is a stream telescope with `bq_merge_days` set to 14 and the `schedule_interval`
  set to `@weekly`.
 Below is an overview of the expected states for each of the BigQuery load tasks for different run dates.

 On 2021-01-01.
 First release: